Read this case study to learn how skillfully we redesigned SmartSheer's website and let them reduce the project cost into the bargain.

 Headache #1: The Home Page or Another Page on Your Site is Blank

-The WordPress core is getting better with every new release.
+The WordPress core gets better with every new release.
 Developing sites with WordPress, though, still assumes the use of plugins to enhance a site’s functionality.
 In this respect, WordPress website developers and users are lucky.
 Since this CMS is one of the oldest in the market, its community is the largest.
 Thanks to that, you will find tons of WordPress plugins on the Internet.

 This is good, isn’t it?
 It is, until you suddenly open up your WordPress website with a sizable array of plugins inside and, to your horror, see a completely blank page.
 There’s nothing to tell you what has happened: no notifications, no warnings — nothing.